The million-dollar question on the election’s eve: Who is left to vote?

 On Monday, Fulton County Elections Director Richard Barron said that in some precincts in his county, home to downtown Atlanta, more than 80 percent of registered voters had cast their ballots either by mail or in person.

 “This turnout has been amazing,” Barron said.
-Like other election administrators, Barron cautioned that Tuesday could still bring a crush of voting — and wait times — but said that the upside was likely to be record-setting overall turnout, brought on by heavy interest in the race for the White House between President Trump and former vice president Joe Biden.
+Like other election administrators, Barron cautioned that Tuesday could still bring a crush of voting — and long wait times — but said that the upside was likely to be record-setting overall turnout, brought on by heavy interest in the race for the White House between President Trump and former vice president Joe Biden.

 “June taught us how difficult it is to run an election in the middle of a pandemic, but I think it also helped us to be prepared for what lies ahead,” Barron said.
 “It has made us better.”